 Unit IB covers all major aspects of managing chemical, biological, physical and physiological hazards in the workplace.

-- IB1 - Managing occupational health
+- IB1 - Managing Occupational Health

 - IB2 - Identification, assessment and evaluation of hazardous substances

-- IB3 - Control of hazardous substances
+- IB3 - The control of hazardous substances

 - IB4 - The monitoring and measuring of hazardous substances